apache/nuttx-apps/nshlib/README.txt

         listing
      -l Show size and mode information along with the filenames in the listing.

+o lsmod

+  Show information about the currently installed OS modules.
+This information includes:

+  - The module name assigned to the module when it was installed (NAME).
+  - The address of the module initialization function (INIT).
+  - The address of the module un-initialization function (UNINIT).
+  - An argument that will be passed to the module un-initialization function (ARG).
+  - The start of the .text memory region (TEXT).
+  - The size of the .text memory region size (SIZE).
+  - The start of the .bss/.data memory region (DATA).
+  - The size of the .bss/.data memory region size (SIZE).

+  Example:

+    nsh> lsmod
+    NAME                  INIT    UNINIT       ARG      TEXT     SIZE      DATA     SIZE mydriver          20404659  20404625         0  20404580      552  204047a8        0

 o md5 [-f] <string or filepath>